-Theories and observations of equatorial waves and oscillations; energy sources and instabilities; boundary layer and cumulus convection parameterization; monsoon circulations and their interactions with other scales; Tropical cyclone models and forecasting; use of satellite data; and selected topics in dynamics and thermodynamics of tropical flows.
-PREREQUISITE: Consent of Instructor.
+Theories and observations of equatorial waves and oscillations; energy sources and instabilities; boundary layer and cumulus convection parameterization; monsoon circulations and their interactions with other scales; Tropical cyclone models and forecasting; selected topics in diagnostic and theoretical studies of tropical flows.
+PRE-REQUISITE: MR 3250 and consent of Instructor.